People enjoying coffee, a salad, a yogurt bowl with berries and kiwi, and a cup of tea or coffee at a round white table.

 Person holding a stack of seven health and neuroscience books in front of their torso, wearing a white top and blue jeans.

-I began to understand how neurotransmitters are built, how the gut and brain communicate, and how chronic stress and nutritional imbalances create a feedback loop that reinforces illness.
+I began to understand how neurotransmitters are built, how the gut and brain communicate, and how chronic stress and nutritional imbalances create a feedback loop that reinforces mental dysfunction and overwhelm.

 A basket of fresh vegetables including asparagus, carrots, apples, avocados, zucchini, yellow squash, red bell pepper, kale, and broccoli.